o3de/o3de.org/content/docs/userguide/assets/bundle/tutorial-content-patches.md

 ---
-description: ' Create asset bundles that can be distributed to patch and update a live &ALY; game, while also making a new distribution for later downloads. '
+description: ' Create asset bundles that can be distributed to patch and update a live Lumberyard game, while also making a new distribution for later downloads. '
-title: Create content patches with &ALY;
+title: Create content patches with Lumberyard
 ---
 # Create content patches with Lumberyard {#asset-bundler-tutorial-content-patches}